MPXZ/FMC-TFM/README.txt

 This code is about full-matrix-capture data acquistition method with total focusing imaging algorihtm

-The class TFM is used to reconstruct the ultrasonic image
+The class FMC-TFM cladding is used to reconstruct the ultrasonic image

 The data is coming from my experiment of FMC scanning on Austenitic cladding steel